groupdocs-merger/GroupDocs.Merger-Products/english/merger/java/join/tif.md

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: "Merging Other Document Formats"
+    title: "Joining Other Document Formats"
     content: |
         Java documents merger API for file formats and images.
 Join together some of the popular document formats as stated below.
     format: